pinztrek/nebra-hnt-meshtasticd/README.md

 * **GPS Note 2:** The u-blox built in gps module will require a Garmin type external active antenna.
 These are quite common on Amazon, etc.
 ** You can use the wifi jumper on the nebra for the GPS with the addition of a couple of jumpers and adapters:<p>
-  **RP-SMA Female to UFL Male jumper** This connects the old wifi jumper to the GPS module on the mainboard<p>
+  [**RP-SMA Female to UFL Male jumper**](https://www.amazon.com/dp/B0CS6KBDJJ) This connects the old wifi jumper to the GPS module on the mainboard<p>
-  **SMA-F to N Male adapter** Allows you to use the commonly available GPS antennas with SMA-male connectors
+  [**SMA-F to N Male adapter**](https://www.amazon.com/gp/product/B0BGS9N6RC) Allows you to use the commonly available GPS antennas with SMA-male connectors on the 2nd N connector on the Nebra for the wifi antenna. <p>
+  [**Garmin type GPS antenna with SMA male](https://www.amazon.com/gp/product/B0CZ3VKGSP) There are many GPS antennas on amazon which will work.
+I've used several.
+This one is one of the least expensive.

 * **GPS Note 3:** The radio will typically need to have GPS mode enabled under the position section of the configuration.
 Normally done using the *meshtastic CLI*.<p>
 *todo: insert CLI commands*

-* All the items needed to get the GPS active are available on Amazon:
-** *todo: Insert amazon links*